spassarop/wrtranslator/README.md

 Open a new tab with WordReference&#39;s translation for the selected word.
 How:
 * Through a floating link (when double clicking on the word).
 * Through context menu "Translate" option.
+* Pressing the "T" key having selected text (configurable and requires permission on the site for pop ups).

 Try it out!
 -----------